void-linux/void-packages/Manual.md

 location will automatically be set as well as the package made to depend on `R`.

+- `gemspec` For packages that use [gemspec](https://guides.rubygems.org/specification-reference/) files for building a ruby gem and then installing it.
+The gem command can be overridden by `gem_cmd`. `configure_args` can be used to pass arguments during compilation.
+If your package does not make use of compiled extensions consider using the `gem` build style instead.

 - `gem` For packages that are installed using gems from [RubyGems](https://rubygems.org/).
 The gem command can be overridden by `gem_cmd`. `noarch` is set unconditionally and `distfiles` is set by the build style if the template does not do so.
 If your gem provides extensions which